Hero Background

 Key Features:

-• Multi-App Support: Run multiple apps or games simultaneously for easy testing in different setups.
+• Multi-App Support: Run multiple Android apps in parallel for side-by-side comparison.

-• Gamepad and Keyboard Mapping: Control Android games and apps using physical controllers or keyboard inputs.
+• Gamepad and Keyboard Mapping: Drive Android games with a physical controller via the host machine.

-• Root Access: Enable root privileges for apps that require system-level permissions.
+• Root Access: Enable root privileges for apps that need system-level permissions, useful for security and instrumentation testing.

 7. ApowerMirror